Sexual Wellbeing and Intimacy

 based.
 Many women experience changes in sexual desire, arousal, pleasure, comfort,

-embodied stress responses, relationship shifts, past sexual experiences, or
+high stress, relationship changes (or monotony), upsetting past sexual experiences, or

 In clinical work with Nadia, sexual wellbeing is understood as interconnected with

-emotion regulation, nervous system responses, beliefs about the body, attachment
+emotion regulation, nervous system responses, beliefs about the body, and attachment

-formal somatic sexology training, to support women in enhancing bodily awareness,
+formal somatic sexology training, to support people in enhancing bodily awareness,

 understanding arousal and inhibition patterns, navigating desire changes, and